RIDE Adventures Tours & Rentals

 Klim Badlands Aero Pro Gloves Review: The Good and the Bad

 Clearly Klim has updated the Badlands Aero Pro gloves to address the concerns of their customers.
-If the brochure is to be believed, these gloves should be a knockout for hot weather ADV riders, but here's what we found after spending some time with them ourselves on one of the hottest tours we offer, our 12 day epic through the mountains of Vietnam
+If the brochure is to be believed, these gloves should be a knockout for hot weather ADV riders, but here's what we found after spending some time with them ourselves on one of the hottest tours we offer, our 14 day epic RIDE through the mountains of Vietnam

 "Testing the Badlands Aero Pro gloves in the thick of Northern Vietnam."